JakubKontra/cartop-monorepo/ADMIN-CRUD-GUIDELINES.md

   id: string
   name: string
   slug: string
+  description?: string | null
+  isActive: boolean
-  // ... this duplicates GraphQL types!
+  // ... this duplicates GraphQL types and will get out of sync!
 }
 ```

+**Why this is wrong:**
+- Duplicates types that already exist in generated code
+- Will get out of sync when GraphQL schema changes
+- Requires manual updates when fields are added/removed
+- No type safety between frontend and backend

 ### GraphQL Queries Definition